 - Fragile and non-fragile

-Whatever the reason, you can create 2 or more profiles, assign different products to each one, and give each a completely different set of delivery rules.
+Delivery profiles help you offer tailored shipping methods for different types of products, making them perfect for stores with diverse inventory.
+You can create 2 or more profiles, assign different products to each one, and give each a completely different set of delivery rules.

 Information about setting up delivery profiles

-In these examples the store sells both pianos and other musical instruments.
+In the examples below, the store sells both pianos and other musical instruments.
 The store owner has set up a profile for pianos.
 All other products are in the general delivery profile.

 In this example, the following shipping options were created for a particular region.
 The names are completely identical (names are case sensitive).